 Single Supplement: $920

 Local Air: We will arrange and buy the domestic flights within Turkey from Istanbul to Izmir and from Dalaman to Istanbul.
-The cost is $170 (current as of Jan 2019) and will be billed with your trip invoice.
+The cost is $170 (Subject to change) and will be billed with your trip invoice.

 TRIP COST INCLUDES:

 - All meals included except one dinner